 "Periods of transition often put extra stress on children and young people's pre-existing resilience and coping strategies.
 The late teenage years are a point when mental wellbeing can decline ... and can also be the point of onset of serious mental illness.
 Teenage years are also a stage in life where the increased use of online communities and social media can impact mental health, especially for young women.
 Experiences of bullying, harassment and abusive behaviour put young people at higher risk of poor mental health."

 (Scottish Government, 2023a, p.
 14).

-There is also growing awareness of the impact of external factors, such as poverty, homelessness and inequality on mental health and wellbeing (Scottish Government, 2023a) issues that many children and young people in the Children's Hearings System (CHS) and in conflict with the law have experience of.
+There is also growing awareness of the impact of external factors, such as poverty, homelessness and inequality on mental health and wellbeing (Scottish Government, 2023a), issues that many children and young people in the Children's Hearings System (CHS) and in conflict with the law have experience of.

-Components of the social work role afford excellent opportunities for promoting mental wellbeing and informing decisions about care and intervention.
-These include a unique perspective across a range of systems and routine contact with children and young people, families, together with legal knowledge and a role in the application of statutory legislation.
+The work many practitioners from the human services sector (including social work, social care, education and employability) do with children and young people offers excellent opportunities for promoting mental wellbeing and informing decisions about care and intervention.
+These include a unique perspective across a range of systems and routine contact with children and young people and their families, combining legal knowledge with a role in the application of statutory legislation.
 This is even more true in the context of current mental health and social care legislation, which promotes a Whole System Approach (WSA) to integrated care.

-The aim of this section is to offer guidance to practitioners working with children and young people in conflict with the law where there are concerns about their mental health.
-It includes: a brief introduction to the link between mental health and children and young people who come into conflict with the law; the policy context; an overview of the typical structure of related health services; and some information on what we know about children and young people's mental and neurodevelopmental health needs and how these are classified, with some general guidance on how practitioners might respond to children and young people who are experiencing difficulties with their mental health.
+The aim of this section is to offer guidance to practitioners working with children and young people in conflict with the law where there are concerns about their mental health, wellbeing, and neurodevelopment.
+It includes: a brief introduction to the link between mental health and those who come into conflict with the law; the policy context; an overview of the typical structure of related health services; and some information on what we know about children and young people's mental and neurodevelopmental health needs and how these are classified, with some general guidance on how practitioners might respond to children and young people who are experiencing difficulties with their mental health and/ or may have diagnosed or suspected neurodevelopmental conditions.